Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 - WASM-based Web Worker used to run Cropping and Document Detection
 - Used by **Acuant Camera** or by the Implementer via **Acuant JavaScript SDK**

-**Acuant Metrics Worker (AcuantMetricsWorker.js, AcuantMetricsService.js, AcuantMetricsService.js.mem):**
+**Acuant Metrics Worker (AcuantMetricsWorker.js, AcuantMetricsService.js, AcuantMetricsService.wasm):**

 - Web Worker used to run image quality metrics like sharpness and glare
 - Used by **Acuant Image Worker** after cropping or by the Implementer via **Acuant JavaScript SDK**